Ballykeel Dolmen

 Who Fried Fred Friar In Armagh?

 Fred Friar has been found murdered in the historic city of Armagh and your help is needed to solve the murder.
-Although the remains of Fred’s body were found beside the old cannon on the Mall, we believe this was not where the murder was committed.
-Only by following the clue trail will you discover where the crime was committed and solve the case.
+Although Fred’s body was found beside the old cannon on the Mall, we believe this was not where the murder was committed.
+Only by following the clue trail will you solve the case.

 • The Armagh City Whodunit Hunt is a self-guided, walking murder mystery trail.